 To create an effective employer brand, you’ll need an effective employer value proposition.
 An EVP is the offering to current employees and potential job seekers that makes you a desirable employer.

 It needs to be uniquely good to make top talent passionate enough to choose you over your competitors or elect to stay with you, and it has to be true and representative.
 Your EVP should ideally offer five elements:

 - Opportunity: How employees can grow and develop their careers at your organisation: training or sponsored courses; business travel; scope to work abroad; the potential to work on prestigious, innovative projects, and promotion prospects.

-- People: How good the leaders, managers and co-workers are, and the general working atmosphere: the level of trust and collaboration; how well teams support and communicate with each other; positive relationships across hierarchies, and a thriving workplace culture.
+- People: How good the leaders, managers, and co-workers are, and the general working atmosphere: the level of trust and collaboration; how well teams support and communicate with each other; positive relationships across hierarchies, and thriving workplace culture.

 What’s the link between employer branding and the employer value proposition?